 Dear Turning the Tide Family,

 We hope you had a wonderful Thanksgiving!
-We are mere DAYS away from Turning the Tide 2014.
-As we get ready for our eighth celebration, we are all busy preparing and packing in anticipation of Dancing the Wheel with you.
+Turning the Tide 2016 is THIS WEEKEND!!
+As we get ready for our tenth celebration, we are all busy preparing and packing in anticipation of spending the weekend with you in ritual, workshops, and more.

 This letter contains all the information you will need for the festival.
 Feel free to print it out!
 If you have any questions ahead of the event, contact our Coordination Maven, Alpandia at email@example.com.
 Please remember there are no on-site registrations!